vuvuong003/CampusJobReview/INSTALL.md

 ```
 ngrok http 8000
 ```
-- Copy the link and paste it in review_frontend/src/api/api.js
+- Copy the link and replace the link at the top of review_frontend/src/api/api.js

 #### ========================================================================================================================================================